Just like other emergency services, we put our back into our job every single day.

 Tayside Mountain Rescue is pleased to be associated with Highland Safaris and with their vast knowledge of the local mountain tracks have become an integral resilience partner in not only providing transport to remote places, but with 4×4 driver training.

-Tayside MRT are now using Digital Mapping and GPS for Mobile Devices provided by ViewRanger.
+Tayside MRT are now using Digital Mapping and GPS for Mobile Devices provided by Outdooractive.

-Jöttnar was born in Arctic Norway and is the creation of two former Royal Marine commandos and lifelong mountaineers, climbers and skiers.
-Tayside Mountain Rescue Team are proud to have Jöttnar as our clothing partner, incorporating a full layering system of shell, mid and base layers.
+Changeable, fickle, and often fierce.
+Wet, wintery weather makes planning a difficult business.
+Our tough and reliable waterproof gear takes that variable out of adventure.
+Tayside Mountain Rescue Team are proud to have RAB as our clothing partner, incorporating a full layering system of shell, mid and base layers.

 Know more about Tayside Mountain Rescue.